Courier: Before the industrial era

 In ancient history, messages were hand-delivered using a variety of methods, including runners, homing pigeons and riders on horseback.
 Before the introduction of mechanized courier services, foot messengers physically ran miles to their destinations.
 Xenophon attributed the first use of couriers to the Persian prince Cyrus the Younger.

 Famously, the Ancient Greek courier Pheidippides is said to have run 26 miles from Marathon to Athens to bring the news of the Greek victory over the Persians in 490 BCE.
 The long-distance race known as a marathon is named for this run.

 Hezekiah

-Judah's king, Hezekiah, dates between 200-400 BCE, where several couriers brought letters throughout the land of Judah and Israel (cf. 2 Chron 30 ESV).
+Judah's king, Hezekiah, dates between 200 and 400 BCE, where several couriers brought letters throughout the land of Judah and Israel (cf. 2 Chron 30 ESV).

-Anabasiil
+Hemerodromi and Anabasii

+Hemerodromoi (day-runners), Hemeroscopoi (day-watchers) and Dromokerykes (runner heralds) were specialized couriers in ancient Greece renowned for their exceptional endurance.
+These trained runners were employed to carry important news, often conveying information about significant events across the Greek world.
+They also performed a form of surveillance.
+In times of danger, they were often stationed on elevated positions such as hills to observe important events or military movements.

-Starting at the time of Augustus, the ancient Greeks and Romans made use of a class of horse and chariot-mounted couriers called anabasii to quickly bring messages and commands long distances.
-The word anabasii comes from the Greek αναβασις (adscensus, "mounting").
-They were contemporary with the Greek hemeredromi, who carried their messages by foot.
+Starting at the time of Augustus, the ancient Greeks and Romans made use of a class of horse and chariot-mounted couriers called anabasii to quickly bring messages and commands from long distances.
+The word anabasii comes from the Greek ἀνάβασις(anábasis, "ascent, mounting").

 In Roman Britain, Rufinus made use of anabasii, as documented in Saint Jerome's memoirs (adv.
 Ruffinum, l.
 3. c.
 1.): "Idcircone Cereales et Anabasii tui per diversas provincias cucurrerunt, ut laudes meas legerent?" ("Is it on that account that your Cereales and Anabasii circulated through many provinces, so that they might read my praises?")